csernazs/pytest-httpserver/doc/background.rst

 In the early days of this library, it wanted to support the low-level http protocol elements: request status, headers, etc to provide full coverage for the protocol itself.
-This was made in order to made the most advanced customizations possible.
+This was made in order to make the most advanced customizations possible.

 Then the project received a few PRs adding `HeaderValueMatcher` and support for